FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

 The output should indicate that your application is listening on port 8080.
-This command will continue running until it is quit, since the container runs a web app that continually listens for requests.
+This command will continue running until it exits, since the container runs a web app that continually listens for requests.
 To query the app, we need to open another terminal window.

 <img src="images/run_img_as_ctr_1.png"> <br>